Refresh Vaucluse and Diamond Bay

 Ending the flow of untreated wastewater

-We're committed to investigating options to deliver a permanent long-term solution to managing the last remaining untreated wastewater ocean outfalls in NSW: Vaucluse, Dover Heights and Diamond Bay.
-The Refresh Vaucluse Diamond Bay project will ensure that all wastewater is treated at the Bondi Water Resource Recovery Facility.
+We're committed to delivering a permanent long-term solution to managing the last remaining untreated wastewater ocean outfalls in NSW at Vaucluse, Dover Heights and Diamond Bay.
+The Refresh Vaucluse Diamond Bay project will ensure that all wastewater is treated at the Bondi Wastewater Resource Recovery Facility.

 Overview

-In 2020, we released a Review of Environmental Factors report that looked at the benefits and impacts of connecting the ocean outfalls to new and existing pipes to take the wastewater to the Bondi Water Resource Recovery Facility.
+In 2020, we released a Review of Environmental Factors report that looked at the benefits and impacts of decommissioning the ocean outfalls in favour of replacing the outdated wastewater system with new and existing wastewater pipelines and constructing two new pump stations at Parsley Bay and Eastern Reserve.
+This solution will take wastewater to the Bondi Water Resource Recovery Facility for treatment.

 We encourage everyone to get involved in the conversation about our plans via Sydney Water Talk.